CHAPTER 155

 (2) Conform to a plan for the neighborhood properly approved by the city to meet a particular situation where topographic or other conditions make continuance of, or conformance to, existing streets impractical.

-(C) Minor streets shall be so laid out that their use by through traffic will be discouraged.
+(C) Minor streets shall be so laid out so that their use by through traffic will be discouraged.

 (F) Half streets shall be prohibited, except where used as an addition to another half street which was platted and filed before the effective date of these regulations.